You are here: Start » Technical Issues » C++ Code Generator

 A project and sample user code are generated once.
 It means that neither project configuration nor user code which calls generated code will be updated during project update (code re-generation).
-They can be only completely overwritten in case of choosing again the option to create a sample Visual Studio solution.
-A project and sample code are created basing on names and options from the code generation configuration in Adaptive Vision Studio.
+They can be only completely overwritten in case of choosing again the option to create a sample Microsoft Visual Studio solution.
+A project and sample code are created basing on names and options from the code generation configuration in Aurora Vision Studio.

 In case of developing an application using generated code, the duty to adjust a project to changes in generated code is assigned to the user.
 To such tasks belong among others:

 - Adding to the project and removing from it files with code of generated modules and adjusting